top of page

 Eagris lucetia (upper and underside)

-Eagris decastigma (waiting on field image)
+Eagris decastigma (waiting on field images)

-Calleagris hollandi and C. lacteus (waiting on field images)
+Calleagris hollandi (waiting on field images)

-A genus containing15 species, predominantly from the Indomalayan and Australasian regions.
-Three species are from the Afrotropical region with only one being recorded in Uganda, that is also found at Semuliki; Tagiades flesus.
+Genus TagiadesA genus containing15 species, predominantly from the Indomalayan and Australasian regions.
+Three species are from the Afrotropical region with one being recorded from Uganda, that is also found at Semuliki; Tagiades flesus.
 The other two Afrotropical species are not found on the African mainland and are endemics of Madagascar and the Comoros Islands.

 Tagiades flesus.jpeg